B2B Sales Strategy27 min read

 • Intent-based outbound delivers 36% higher conversion rates and 29% lower acquisition costs (Forrester, 2025)

-• Speed matters: signals decay rapidly, so the best systems detect intent within minutes and trigger engagement immediately
+• Speed matters: signals decay rapidly, so the best systems detect intent in under two minutes and trigger engagement immediately

-• Score every signal by fit, intent, and timing to focus effort on the highest-value opportunities
+• Score every lead by fit, intent, and timing to focus effort on the highest-value opportunities

 Frequently Asked Questions